gchq/gaffer-doc/docs/user-guide/query/gremlin/custom-features.md

 in the Graph schema.
 - All submitted Cypher explains will be translated to Gremlin first and have a `.toList()` appended to the translation so it is actually executed.
+- An explanation of a Gremlin `project()` step will not include all the Operations called.
+As a Gremlin `project` is essentially a for-each loop the explain will only include the last iteration of the loop.